galencm/machinic-env/README.md

 # README

 ## Overview
-* Make initial setup as easy and robust as possible
-* Scripts to install foundational services for machines
-* Download and install binaries if not found on system using [`bork`](https://github.com/mattly/bork) and `which`
-* Xml model to modify and (re)generate scripts as necessary
-* dogfooded from /env used by machines and `envgen` tooling

-Currently 'foundational services' means:
+Install and setup a substrate for machinic machines using [`envgen`](https://github.com/galencm/ma) tooling

+A _substrate_ encompasses:

 * nomad:
-    * to schedule and restart processes on failure
-    * to persist processes to be run despite stop/starting of nomad
+    * to schedule, restart and persist processes
     * to automatically and dynamically assign host and port information if requested (xml attribute: `wireup` )
-    * run nomad via systemd if desired and rest of processes as nomad jobs rather than all processes as systemd services
+    * run nomad(and consul) via systemd and all other processes as nomad jobs rather than creating systemd services for every process

 * consul:
     * for service discovery, nomad jobs are automatically discoverable
     * language bindings make service host and port lookups simple

-* systemd(optional):
+* systemd:
     * always run nomad/consul as service on startup

-By using code generation( [`gsl`](https://github.com/zeromq/gsl) ) other configurations can be easily supported.
+    * a systemd service is optional: see ` start-machinic-session.sh` to run nomad and consul directly

 ## Quickstart
 Clone the repo: